CanadianBaconPro/PlantWateringProject/README.md

 # Plant Watering Project with Phidgets

+## This is the more stable branch

+simply run

+    java -jar PCH.jar

+to start the program

+---

 ## Work In Progress
 Start by running PhidgetsControlHub either by compiling the program, or using the StartPlantService script